"I am 110% sure that the Sack Supper Program contributed to the increase of our test scores."

 In 2001, a Grand Rapids Public School principal witnessed some of her students digging through the trash for food to take home for dinner.
 Mary K. Hoodhood, a long-time advocate, heard this story and set into motion a grassroots community response: Kids’ Food Basket.
 In 2002, we started by serving 125 kids every weekday at three schools through our Sack Supper program.
-Today, we serve nearly 8,000 every day, but our work is not done.
+Today, we serve approximately 8,800 every day, but our work is not done.

 We work for the day when every child is nourished.
 In 2012, we introduced our second location, replicating our proven Grand Rapids model to help serve and reach more children in need.
 With the help of the Muskegon community, Kids’ Food Basket introduced our Sack Supper program at Martin Luther King Jr. Elementary in April 2012.
-Since then, Kids’ Food Basket has grown to serve approximately 1,100 children at four schools in Muskegon each weekday!
+Since then, Kids’ Food Basket has grown to serve approximately 1,300 children at six schools in Muskegon each weekday!
 The Kids’ Food Basket Muskegon Program is fully funded and supported by the Muskegon community.
 Click here to learn more about our Grand Rapids and Holland locations.

 MUSKEGON BY THE NUMBERS